OpenZeppelin/cairo-contracts/packages/presets/scripts/README.md

 ## Prerequisites

-This crate is meant to deploy on the sepolia network, so a deployed account contract with funds is required.
+This crate is meant to execute on the sepolia network, so a deployed account contract with funds is required.
 This crate can also be tested with [starknet-devnet](https://github.com/0xSpaceShard/starknet-devnet-rs).

 ## Usage